Trip info

 Accommodation: Hotel (Mount View Pokhara)

 Early morning, you will take a tourist bus to get back to Kathmandu.
-Watching scenic countryside en route makes your long bus journey interesting.
+Watching scenic countryside en route makes your long vehicle journey interesting.
 Upon arrival in Kathmandu, your guide will transfer you to your hotel.
-Rest of the day can be spent at leisure or perhaps catching up with some last minute shopping or exploring any sights you missed during your first day in Kathmandu.
+Rest of the day can be spent at leisure or perhaps catching up with some last minute shopping in Kathmandu.
 Overnight at Kathmandu.

 Driving: 6-7 hrs